p4pper/Fix-Intel-iGPU-500-Series/README.md

 | `framebuffer-patch-enable`     | `01000000`                                                                                                                                                                                                                                                          |

-We will inject our EDID code into ``AAPL00,override-no-connect``, ``AAPL01,override-no-connect`` and ``AAPL03,override-no-connect``.
+We will inject our EDID code into `AAPL00,override-no-connect`, `AAPL01,override-no-connect`, and `AAPL03,override-no-connect`.
-each AAPL increment represents a monitor, If you have multiple monitors, each has it's own EDID; so inject respectively.
+Each `AAPL` entry corresponds to a different monitor.
+If you have multiple monitors, every monitor has its own unique EDID, so make sure to inject the correct EDID into the corresponding `AAPL` entry for each monitor.

-**Important, each monitor has it's own, unique EDID, Do not use one from somewhere else, even if it's the same monitor!**
+**Important:** Every monitor has its own unique EDID.
+Even if two monitors are the same model, do not use the EDID from another source.
+Always obtain your own EDID.

 Your AAPL values should look like this:
 | **Key**                        | **Data**                                                                                                                                                                                                                                                   |